demure/dotfiles/i3/lemonbar/README.md

 ###Installation
-* You will want to install font-awesome, you change the icon font and set all the icons.
+* You will want to install font-awesome
+  * or you can change the icon font and set all the icons.
 * You will need to check that the conky conf uses your hardware identifiers.
   * battery
   * wifi